yOb0iNaTe/Project-4JD-UI/README.md

 The only prerequisite before testing is:
 - To have High-end PC with Windows 10 Installed.
-- Or to have Xbox One/Series console.
+- Or to have Xbox Series S/X or PS5 console.

 Otherwise, the bug report will likely be ignored (So, don't do it if you have mobile device).